nerfbaselines/nerfbaselines/README.md

 NerfBaselines is a framework for **evaluating and comparing existing NeRF methods**.
 Currently, most official implementations use different dataset loaders, evaluation protocols, and metrics, which renders the comparison of methods difficult.
 Therefore, this project aims to provide a **unified interface** for running and evaluating methods on different datasets in a consistent way using the same metrics.
 But instead of reimplementing the methods, **we use the official implementations** and wrap them so that they can be run easily using the same interface.

-**DISCLAIMER:** This project is at a very early stage of its development.
-Stay tuned!

 Please visit the <a href="https://jkulhanek.com/nerfbaselines">project page to see the results</a> of implemented methods on dataset benchmarks.<br/>

 ### [Project Page + Results](https://jkulhanek.com/nerfbaselines)